sunodo/sunodo/apps/docs/guide/introduction/quick-start.md

 # Quick start

-The following commands will get you started with a javascript project, build a cartesi machine and run a local node for the application:
+The following commands will get you started with a javascript project, build a Cartesi machine and run a local node for the application:

 ```shell
 sunodo create my-app --template javascript